montrehack/montrehack.github.com/_posts/2023-12-20-h0h0h0day-challenge-exchange copy.md

       * [Follow the specification of ctfcli](https://github.com/CTFd/ctfcli/blob/master/ctfcli/spec/challenge-example.yml) (more examples: [h0h0h0day-2020](https://github.com/montrehack/h0h0h0day-ctfcli-2020) or [upstream](https://github.com/CTFd/ctfcli/tree/master/ctfcli/templates))
       * We can host files, or even infrastructure (Dockerfile or docker-compose), you can also self-host
       * Tell us if you want to solve it live!
-    * :incoming_envelope: Send it to us on [Discord](https://discord.gg/4qfFwPX) in #challenge-deposit / DM Res260.
+    * :incoming_envelope: Send it to us on [Discord](https://discord.gg/4qfFwPX) in #challenge-deposit / DM Pourliver.
 Deadline : Monday December 18th at 20h EST.
     * :question: Questions?
 [Discord](https://discord.gg/4qfFwPX) in #questions

     During the event: